GenericMadScientist/CHOpt/README.md

 ```

 The difficulties are lower case (easy/medium/hard/expert) and defaults to
 expert if none is provided.
+The full list of options can be listed by using -h
+or --help.

 ## Limitations